At the airport

 Of course everyone has a different level of personal comfort but what I would suggest is wearing something stylish but comfortable for around the airport and for the first part of the trip - I have a dress I wear every time that’s made of jersey material and is short sleeved which is perfect for all the changes in temperature you can go through when travelling.
 I also pack some actual pyjamas to wear for “night-time” on the plane to help me get some sleep.

-In addition I always pack a loose cardigan and a pair of socks - most airlines these days do provide socks and blankets but you never can tell how cool the plane will get.
+In addition I always pack a loose cardigan and a pair of socks - most airlines these days do provide socks and blankets but you never can tell how cool the plane will get (or how much you trust the blankets to be clean).

 I definitely recommend packing a big water bottle in your carry on, remember to make sure it is empty otherwise you won’t be allowed to take it through security, and fill it up before you board the plane.
 Also it may go without saying but where you can avoid caffeine and alcohol.